0xmozak/mozak-vm/examples/README.md

 # Guest Programs

 Examples contains cargo projects which generate ELF compatible with MozakVM.
-The target ISA is riscV with I and M extensions, described best in `.cargo/riscv32im-mozak-zkvm-elf.json`.
+The target ISA is Risc-V with I and M extensions, described best in `.cargo/riscv32im-mozak-zkvm-elf.json`.

 Building the programs require rust nightly toolchain.
 Exploring the generated ELF requires riscV toolkit, especially `objdump` or equivalent.